- by Bryan Veldboom - updated on 8/15/2022

-As a consumer, you rely on batteries to power a wide range of everyday devices ranging from thermostats to activity trackers, wireless game controllers and more.
+As a consumer, you rely on batteries to power a variety of everyday devices ranging from thermostats to activity trackers, wireless game controllers and more.
 Finding the best replacement battery for each of these applications can sometimes get a bit confusing, especially when you factor in the many different types of batteries available.
-Today we'll take a closer look at two of the most commonly used batteries, alkaline and lithium, and break down their differences in performance, cost and which applications each is best suited to.
+Today we'll take a closer look at two of the most commonly used disposable batteries, alkaline and lithium.
+We'll break down their differences in performance and cost and discuss which applications each type of battery is best suited to.

-Due to their superior chemistry, lithium batteries are your best choice for high drain devices like digital cameras and wireless video game controllers which go through power at a rapid rate.
-Alkaline batteries are well suited to low and moderate drain devices like clocks, toys and radios.
+Despite the fact that lithium batteries outperform alkaline types, they are not necessarily the best choice for every application.
+Due to their superior chemistry, lithium batteries are your best choice for high drain devices which go through power at a rapid rate.
+Alkaline batteries are a better choice for low and moderate drain devices.
 Here is a brief breakdown of some of the uses each battery is best suited to.